Celeborn2BeAlive/beam-ve33-contracts/excalidraw/_beam-ve33-roadmap.md

 - NEXT TODO
   - Include Algebra fees to AlgebraVault
     - Check with Chase if we also have some treasuryShare ?
+  - Adapt IncentiveMaker => rename thena to emissionToken, and wbnb to wrappedGasToken
+  - Rename ignition contract proxy with Proxy at the end

 **Questions / Investigations**:
 - Should we centralize role management to `PermissionsRegistry` or have roles defined at each contract ?